History

 Degree Structure & Requirements

-The program offers both a thesis track and a non-thesis, portfolio track.
+The program offers both a comprehensive exam track and a thesis track.